 Why do we process personal information?

-We process your personal information to communicate with you for the following purposes:
+We process your personal information for the following purposes:

 What is the legal basis for the processing?

 We process personal information for the purposes described on the basis that it is in our and your legitimate interests, that you would reasonably expect this processing and that it does not materially impact your rights, freedoms or interests.

 Where we have a contractual relationship with you, we may process your personal information as necessary for the performance of that contract or prior to entering into it.